DiceSpinner/LobsterFramework/Documentation/manual/AbilitySystem.md

 public class CircleAttackChannel : AbilityChannel { }
 public class CircleAttackContext : AbilityContext { }
 ```
 Defining an ability is really simple!
 The only thing we are required to do is implement `Ability.Action()` method.
-This method will be called during ability invokation, which occurs during the `LateUpdate()` unity event, and will continously be called every frame until the method returns false.
+This method will be called during ability invokation, which occurs right before the `LateUpdate()` unity event, and will continously be called every frame until the method returns false.
 Currently our ability immediately terminates after dealing damage to the enemy.

 Make sure the `[AddAbilityMenu]` attribute is applied and the bottom 3 classes match the names letter by letter in the example.
 The former makes the ability definition visible to the ability system and it will then use reflection to search for and validate the definition of these 3 supplementary classes.
 We'll talk about those later in other examples.
 We should now be able to see the option to add this ability to the `data` asset we created moments ago when we open the editor.
 Also, the ability system requires all abilities that are instantiable to be `sealed` for safety concerns.

 ![example1-add-circleattack](../resources/example1-add-circleattack.gif)

 Here inside the inspector we can edit ability settings.
 Currently the only thing we can edit is the cooldown and execution priorities of the ability.
-The former determines the frequency the ability can be casted and the latter dictates the order of invokation of this ability during the `LateUpdate()` Unity event.
+The former determines the frequency the ability can be casted and the latter dictates the order of invokation of this ability.
 The higher the priority, the earlier the ability will be executed in relation to other abilities.
 We can also define our own properties of the ability that can be edited in the inspector.
 Take a look a the extended definition of `CircleAttackConfig`:
 ```
 // CircleAttackConfig.cs
 using LobsterFramework.AbilitySystem;